 Fortunately, you can prevent these problems — and potentially jump-start weight loss or overcome a weight-loss stall — by taking the following precautions to help you get a good night's sleep:

-— paying bills, watching TV, and other sleep-robbing activities should be conducted elsewhere.
+Reserve your bed for sleeping and sex only — paying bills, watching TV, and other sleep-robbing activities should be conducted elsewhere.

 Don't go to bed hungry.
 Enjoy a light snack, like a reduced-fat cheese stick or a slice of lean deli meat before bedtime.